aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/footnotes-an-endnote-features-supported-on-rich-text-import/_index.md

 {{% alert color="primary" %}}

-An endnote or footnote is a note that appears at the bottom of a page that is commonly used by writers to cite other authors publication in their document.
+An endnote or footnote is a note that appears at the bottom of a page that is commonly used by writers to cite other authors' publications in their document.

-Using Aspose.Words you can interact with footnotes and endnotes and access or modify footnote related propeties such as the location of the footnotes and when they restart.
+Using Aspose.Words you can interact with footnotes and endnotes and access or modify footnote related properties such as the location of the footnotes and when they restart.

 [Jump to this location in the export section]()

 {{% /alert %}}
-##### **Footnotes**
+## **Footnotes**
 See the following links in the documentation for further information:

 - **Footnote**